 Bwindi is approximately an 8 hour or 9 hour drive from Entebbe by road and just 1 hour away by chartered flights.
 Usually the first and last days of Uganda gorilla tours are reserved solely for traveling and a few other minor activities along the way.
-The journey is quite long especially when you are travelling by road but definitely worth it after when you experience a close encounter with the mountain gorillas in it's forests.
+The journey is quite long especially when you are traveling by road but definitely worth it after when you experience a close encounter with the mountain gorillas in it's forests.
 There is just a lot behind this destination appearing among the most visited Uganda safari parks and am sure you will see it when you travel.
 Please check out the list of recommended gorilla safari companies that can organize for you exceptional gorilla expeditions in the wilderness of Bwindi Impenetrable National Park.
 You can also browse through some of our most popular safari packages below;